-We also enjoyed the novelty of the revolving restaurant and admired the changing views as day became dusk and then night.
+Also, we enjoyed the novelty of the revolving restaurant and appreciated the changing views as day became dusk and then night.
 Later, I found out that the restaurant takes 77 minutes to complete one full revolution…

-In conclusion, we had an extremely enjoyable evening at The Point Revolving Restaurant in every way and I recommend that you give it a visit.
+In conclusion, we had an extremely pleasant evening at The Point Revolving Restaurant in every way and I recommend that you give it a visit.

 See and do MONA – Museum of Old and New Art, 655 Main Rd, Berriedale

-My glass moved across the table by itself!
+My glass moved across the table by itselt!
 (MONA’s camera surveillance team verified this unexplained incident.)
 I doubt that this is a particularly common Hobart thing to see.

 Take the MR-1 Mona Roma Ferry from Hobart to MONA, Brooke St Pier, Hobart